-Whether you’re at someone’s home to service their boiler or rewire a room, it’s not uncommon for customers to ask you to do a few extra things.
+Whether you’re at someone’s home to service their boiler or rewire a room, it’s not uncommon for customers to make a few extra requests.
 A survey by MyJobQuote found that 65% of tradespeople have been asked to do something outside their job description.

 It’s one thing when a regular elderly customer asks for help putting up a shelf, but there are some people whose requests are almost shameless.